Levana-Protocol/levana-perps/docs/perps-deploy.md

     families:
       osmoqa:
         network: osmosis-testnet
-        nibb: osmo1.... # from the gen-wallet above
+        wallet-manager-address: osmo1.... # from the gen-wallet above
         price: osmo1... # from the gen-wallet above, but for price admin
         # faucet and cw20 are a bit complicated right now
         # For non-trading-competition, you can copy-paste one of the values